art4711/bmap_find/README.md

 It looks like we got rid of the almost all the problems that `p64-naive` had. `small-sparse` is still a bit wonky, but that's such a small case it's not really worth it to do anything about it.
-Populate remains slower, but that's quite natural and I can't see any way of making it more efficient.
+Populate remains slower, we'll try to deal with it later.

 #### p8